Kludex/mangum/README.md

 </a>

-Mangum is a library for adapting [ASGI](https://asgi.readthedocs.io/en/latest/) applications to use on FaaS platforms.
+Mangum is a library for using [ASGI](https://asgi.readthedocs.io/en/latest/) applications with FaaS platforms.

 **Important**: This project is under active development and in an experimental/unstable state.